 Some of you may want a pretty map and if so you can import your Donjon map into Dungeon Scrawl.
 Note this will convert non-rectangle rooms into rectangles and anything that isn’t a wall.
 So for many, this is a good option if you want to place doors and stairs in different locations.

 Here is what they look like in each program.

-The other way to use Dungeon Scrawl is to learn to create your own dungeon from scratch out of it.
-At the time of this writing there are about 5 different map presents with 7 styles that can be overlaid on them.
+The other way to use Dungeon Scrawl is to learn to create your own dungeon from scratch.
+At the time of this writing, there are about 5 different maps present with 7 styles that can be overlaid on them.